Limmen/csle/README.md

 make traffic
 ```

-6. Stopping the emulation
-To stop the emulation, run:
+6. To stop the emulation, run:
 ```bash
 make stop
 ```

-To delete the emulation, run:
+7. To delete the emulation, run:
 ```bash
 make clean
 ```